shredthaGNAR/list-of-my-starred-repos/README.md

 * [crittermike/shortkeys](https://github.com/crittermike/shortkeys): A browser extension for custom keyboard shortcuts
 * [kuldeepghodasara/Show-Payment-icons-to-Shopify-Dynamically](https://github.com/kuldeepghodasara/Show-Payment-icons-to-Shopify-Dynamically): Script to Show Payment icons to Shopify Dynamically [add it to footer.liquid]
 * [garywill/sidebar-switch](https://github.com/garywill/sidebar-switch): Switch for Firefox's native sidebar.
 A slim vertical button on left of main content.
 Replace the legacy addon All in One Sidebar.
 You can open sidebar by clicking edge of screen. (runs on ff115) 🪟
+* [SideStore/SideStore](https://github.com/SideStore/SideStore): SideStore is a fork of AltStore that doesn't require an AltServer.
 * [thsmi/sieve](https://github.com/thsmi/sieve): Sieve Script Editor
 * [mozilla/sign-addon](https://github.com/mozilla/sign-addon): Sign a Firefox add-on with Mozilla's web service
 * [ineat/signature](https://github.com/ineat/signature): How to have a nice signature for emails